 Yu-Gi-Oh!
 (Japanese for "King of Games") is a multimedia franchise that includes multiple Anime and Manga series, a Collectible Card Game, a line of Video Games, and more.Starting out as a manga by Kazuki Takahashi written in 1996, Yu-Gi-Oh! tells the story of Yugi Mutou, a put-upon teenager who is pulled into a world of intrigue and high-stakes gaming after solving the mysterious and ancient Millennium Puzzle.
-The puzzle, an artifact from ancient Egypt, grants Yugi a mysterious alter ego, an ancient gambler who spends much of the early series facing evildoers who threaten his friends in "Shadow Games," where mystic forces punish the wicked through games if they lose.Slowly, the main game used as a plot device turned towards the trading card game Duel Monsters (Magic & Wizards in the Japanese manga), which was eventually revealed to be loosely based on an ancient Egyptian Shadow Game played by the previous owners of the Millennium Items, and Yugi and his friends discover that his alternate personality was the spirit of a Pharaoh from those times, who had forgotten his memories.
+The puzzle, an artifact from ancient Egypt, grants Yugi a mysterious alter ego, an ancient gambler who spends much of the early series facing evildoers who threaten his friends in "Shadow Games," where mystic forces punish the wicked through games if they lose.Slowly, the game used as an important plot device turned towards the trading card game Duel Monsters (Magic & Wizards in the Japanese manga), which was eventually revealed to be loosely based on an ancient Egyptian Shadow Game played by the previous owners of the Millennium Items, and Yugi and his friends discover that his alternate personality was the spirit of a Pharaoh from those times, who had forgotten his memories.
 From then on, Yugi and his friends find themselves fighting for their lives in their search to uncover the Pharaoh's name and memories.In 1998, it received an anime adaptation by Toei, which ended after 27 episodes and a movie.In 2000, it received another anime adaptation headed by NAS and Konami, in which the card game aspect is multiplied by ten.
 And became immensely popular worldwide, where it was dubbed by 4Kids Entertainment.Yugi's story was eventually completed, but the franchise continued in Spin Offs taking place in NAS and Konami's anime universe with new spiky-haired protagonists - the Shadow Games may be gone, but Duel Monsters still has a knack for channeling supernatural forces.The works in this franchise so far are:

 Yu-Gi-Oh!
 The Movie: A 30-minute movie by Toei.
 Heavily revolves around Duel Monsters in an attempt to help Bandai wrestle the license of the card game from Konami and promote their cards.